Last updated: 12th January 2022

 Don't worry, we don't spam

 Which suppliers have said they should be safe?

 Octopus Energy are one of the first energy suppliers to confirm they are safe.
 Greg Jackson, Octopus CEO, tweeted on 18/09/21 to say as a “global, very well backed company we’re fine”.
-As Co-op Energy, M&S Energy and Ebico are powered by Octopus, it is likely these brands will be safe too.
+As Co-op Energy, M&S Energy, Ebico and Affect Energy are powered by Octopus, it is likely these brands will be safe too.

 Green Energy UK